 The innovative partnership is one of the largest of its kind in the UK grocery sector and offers a simple and practical way for Asda and its suppliers to turn an environmental problem into a real benefit for communities.

-Over the last three years, Asda has provided FareShare with 1,785 tonnes of surplus food to redistribute to UK charities and community groups across the country, enough to make over 4.25 million meals for people in need.
+From 2013 – 2016, Asda has provided FareShare with 2,195 tonnes of surplus food to redistribute to UK charities and community groups across the country, enough to make over 5.2 million meals for people in need.